 - i.
-Authenticity (it is what it says it is). - ii.
-Reliability (full and accurate representation of whatever it attests to). - iii.
+Authentic (it is what it says it is). - ii.
+Reliable (full and accurate representation of whatever it attests to). - iii.
 Integrity (complete and unaltered). - iv.
-Value from a research, administrative, legal, and fiscal perspective.
+Be of value from research, administrative, legal and fiscal perspective.

-The records themselves can be in either paper or electronic format.
-Electronic records include document files, databases, spreadsheets, emails, and internet documents (web pages).
+The records themselves can be either in paper or electronic format.
+Electronic records include document files, databases, spreadsheets, emails, and internet documents (website).

 b.
-Records Storage: The storage system may be manual (such as filing cabinets), electronic, or a combination of both.
+Records Storage: The storage system may be manual, such as, filing cabinets, electronic or a combination of both.
 Each branch should decide on a storage system that suits its circumstances and resources (space availability or computers).
-The system should be secure, functional, accurate, reliable, and user-friendly.
+The system should be secure, functional, accurate, reliable and user-friendly.